-The theoretical analysis of information stored in synaptic connections, however, remains largely under-explored.
-A few studies in the field of machine learning have invoked the concept of 'information in weights' for the purpose of regularization during the training of neural networks.
+The theoretical analysis of information stored in the distribution of synaptic connections, however, remains largely under-explored.
+A few studies in the field of machine learning have invoked the concept of `information in weights' for the purpose of regularization during the training of neural networks.
 They have done so, typically, by introducing noise into weights \citep{hinton1993keeping, achille2017emergence}.
 However, these analyses primarily provide an upper bound on the information stored in connections, which, while useful for practical applications in network training, do not directly address the question of how much information is actually encoded in the connections.
-Moreover, for the sake of theoretical simplicity, these approaches often assume that individual connections are probabilistically independent, thereby neglecting the inherently collective coding nature of synaptic ensembles.
+Moreover, for the sake of theoretical simplicity, these approaches often assume that individual connections are probabilistically independent, thereby neglecting the inherently collective nature of coding by synaptic ensembles.

-An alternative line of research, focused on associative neural networks such as Hopfield networks \citep{knoblauch2010memory}, first estimates the network's overall storage capacity based on retrievable patterns in neural firing activities, and then derives the 'information per synapse' by dividing the capacity by the total number of connections \citep{willshaw1969non, nadal1991associative, bosch1998information}.
-However, this approach continues to rely on firing activity to infer synaptic coding, therefore still fundamentally adopting a firing pattern perspective.
-Moreover, division by the synapse count oversimplifies the contributions of individual connections - by assuming uniform efficacy across synapses and by failing to account for the diverse roles that different connections may play in information coding.
+An alternative line of research, focused on associative neural networks such as Hopfield networks and Willshaw models, first estimates the network's overall storage capacity based on patterns retrievable in the neural firing activities, and then derives the `information per synapse' by dividing the capacity by the total number of connections \citep{willshaw1969non, nadal1991associative, palm1996associative, bosch1998information, knoblauch2010memory}.
+However, this approach continues to rely on firing patterns to infer synaptic coding, thereby still fundamentally adopting a firing activity perspective.
+Moreover, division by the synapse count oversimplifies the contributions of individual connections - by assuming uniform efficacy across synapses and by failing to account for the heterogeneous roles that different connections may play in information coding.
 Importantly, the collective coding of information by synaptic \textit{ensembles} remains unaddressed.